eclipse/microprofile-starter/how-to.md

 * In case the implementation requires adjusted example files (which is, however, an indication of some problem following the specification) you can create a customized template within the directory `src/main/resources/files/<code>`
    This adjusted template file will be picked up automatically when the rules described in the section **Add a new template file** are followed.

-## Use a verify specific 'profile' for an Implementation - MicroProfile version combination
+## Use a specific 'profile' for an Implementation - MicroProfile version combination

 * The selection of the 'profile' within the `src/main/resources/pom-servers.xml` file is:
-   1. based on implementation and MP version -> `<code>-<version>`
+   1. Based on the implementation and MP version -> `<code>-<version>`
    2. If not found, based on the server -> `<code>`
 * In both cases, customizations, like version numbers can be performed by adding properties in the **adaptMavenModel()** of the add-on.